-This course will explore the Christian theologians and leaders of the first and second centuries after the time of Christ and His first apostles.
+This course will explore the Christian theologians and leaders of the first and second centuries after the time of Christ and his first apostles.
 Their historical setting, biographical backgrounds, and writings will be studied.
-Special emphasis will be given to their intellectual and spiritual contributions and relevance to the Christian church today.
+Special emphasis will be given to their intellectual and spiritual contributions and relevance to the Christian Church today.
+Elective.
+Three hours.